ZoranZG/MintChip/README.md

 a numeric that indicates the rightmost genomic coordinate for plotting viewing.
 If not specified, automatically generated from the interactions, features, and gene_list.

 #### color_pallete:
-The RColorBrewer palette to use for annotating the genomic interations, default is "Dark2"
+The RColorBrewer palette to use for annotating the genomic interactions, default is "Dark2"

 Running MintChip